Measuring the business impact of AI

 “As of April 2022, 99 per cent of our radiologists have reported using AI to analyse more than 12,000 studies,” Dadlani says, adding this has triggered nearly 600 alerts.
 “So physicians can address potentially serious issues as quickly as possible.”

-Another is RSM, the fifth-largest accounting firm in the US and the leading firm focusing on middle-market companies.

-The company’s AI investments are following two closely connected paths: one is of productivity and analyst tools that help RSM employees better do their jobs.
-The other is those same or similar tools but used by customers, says Richard Davis, a partner in the company’s management consulting, business and technology transformation team.
+At RSM, the fifth-largest accounting firm in the US, AI investments follow two closely connected paths: one is of productivity and analyst tools that help employees to be better at their jobs.
+The other is those same or similar tools but used by customers, says Richard Davis, a partner in the company’s management consulting, business, and technology transformation team.

 For example, when working with customers, RSM might be called on to pull in data from multiple systems — accounting, sales and marketing, HR, logistics — and bring everything together into a single pane.
 AI can help speed up this process, says Davis.
 Then, AI can be used to identify how work moves through these systems, and where the underlying challenges and barriers might be.